 Over the next few months, Marvel will be releasing their latest comic book event called War of the Realms.
-Spinning out of Jason Aaron’s excellent Thor run, War of the Realms will be bringing Thor’s mythology to the grand stage.
+Spinning out of Jason Aaron’s excellent Thor run, it will bring Thor’s mythology to the grand stage.

 But you might be asking yourself, “What are all of the realms?”
 It’s a resonable request as even some of the most die-hard fans don’t even know.
 Heck, not even Marvel Comics creators know them all.